va3fod/Basic-CSV-reader/README.md

 # BasicCSVreader

-Project Name: VA3FOD - CSV Reader and Plotter
+Project Name: VA3FOD - CSV Reader
 This project is a simple demonstration of how to use the CSVreader class to read and plot data from a CSV file.
 The project is written in C++ and uses the sciplot library to plot the data.

 Usage